-Field Value Description Peer bgp peer; default: - Applies the filter rule for the specified peer.
+Field Value Description Peer bgp peer; default: none Applies the filter rule for the specified peer.
 Action Permit Deny; default: Permit When BGP traffic matches this rule, the device will take the action specified in this field, which is to either allow or block traffic.
-Filter network Any custom; default: Any Applies filter rule for this source network.
-Direction Inbound Outbound; default: Inbound If direction is Inbound, the access list is applied to input routes.
-If direction is Outbound the access list is applied to advertised routes.
-Enable off on; default: off Turns an Access filter on or off.
+Network ip/netmask Any; default: Any Matches traffic destined or originating from (depends on 'Direction' selection) to the network specified in this field.
+Direction Inbound Outbound; default: Inbound Matches network traffic direction, which can either be traffic destined to this device (Inbound) or traffic originating from this device (Outbound).
+Enable off on; default: $\mathbf{off}$ Turns an Access filter on or off.